Artist as Peregrin

 (ii) language does impose and imply limitation

-(iv) truth in accordance with reality and belief
+(iii) truth in accordance with subjective reality and personal belief

-(vii) the nature of change is change therefore (i)
+(v) the nature of change is change itself therefore (i)